[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 Quad Barrel .22 Magnum Pistol: The Edge Arms Reliant – This is one of the more innovative guns I think I have run across in a while.
 This gun uses four barrels in a very compact design to give a person a fistful of felon repellant.
 It is definitely worth checking out even if it is not for you.

-The New Beretta 1301 Tactical Shotgun – It looks like Beretta will announce the new 1301 Tactical shotgun at the SHOT Show.
-The new self defense oriented shotgun shares many of the great Competition features, but with a more tactical bend.
+New Beretta 1301 Tactical Shotgun – It looks like Beretta will announce the new 1301 Tactical shotgun at the SHOT Show.
+The new self-defense-oriented shotgun shares many of the great Competition features, but with a more tactical bend.
 It has a shorter barrel without the vented rib, for example.
+(Update: I reviewed the 1301 shotgun here.)

 Brand New ArmaLite AR-31 Rifle – News of the new AR-31 rifle from ArmaLite has leaked out, along with photos of the new rifle.
 This is a bolt action rifle, similar to the AR-31A1, but as a short-action gun chambered in .308 Win.
 The gun will also accept AR-10B magazines.